fractus-io/osgi-tutorial/course/course3.0-osgi-architecture.md

 ### Layers

-* OSGi has a layered model that is depicted in the following figure.
+* OSGi has a layered model that is depicted in the following figure

 ---?image=course/assets/image/osgi-layers.png&size=auto 50%
 @title[Layers]